-In 2008, Scheiblhofer et al. proposed a method to simulate Frequency Modulated Continuous Wave (FMCW) radar systems~\cite{scheiblhofer2008}.
-In 2010, Dudek et al. presented an approach that could simulate radar wave propagation between the transmitter and receiver by ray tracing in addition to the circuit components~\cite{dudek2010}.
-Both~\cite{scheiblhofer2008} and~\cite{dudek2010} were focussed on improving the technical designs of existing radars.
-They provided very realistic results, but neither was calculated in real-time.
-The autonomous driving simulator Carla~\cite{adosovitskiy2017carla} implements a radar sensor that randomly casts rays to the scene using functionalities provided by Unreal Engine.
-Once a ray hits an object in the scene its attributes such as distance and relative speed are transferred to a partial sensor measurement.
-However, neither multi-path reflections, nor the reflective and transmissive scattering properties of the materials by complete ray tracing.
+The autonomous driving simulator Carla~\cite{adosovitskiy2017carla} implements a radar sensor that initially casts rays along random directions to the scene using functionalities provided by Unreal Engine.
+Once a ray hits an object in the scene, its attributes such as distance and relative speed are transferred to a partial sensor measurement.
+However, neither multi-path reflections, nor the reflective and transmissive scattering properties of the materials by complete ray tracing are taken into account.

-Later, in 2017, Wheeler et al. published a deep learning-based approach to overcome the problem of long computation times for realistic radar simulations~\cite{wheeler2017}.
-They used a very simplified test scene that is sufficient to test radar systems installed in cars, but not for the application scenarios we are addressing.
+In 2017, Wheeler et al. published a deep learning-based approach to speed up computation times for realistic radar simulations~\cite{wheeler2017}.
+They used a very simplified test scene that suffices for testing radar systems installed in cars, but not for the application scenarios we are addressing.
 In 2020, Tang et al. presented RSL-Net, a deep learning-based approach to localize rotating FMCW radars in satellite images~\cite{tang2020}.
-Their work involves generating synthetic radar images from satellite imagery.
-It is not known how realistic these simulations are, but they are at least realistic enough to solve the localization problem they addressed.
+The work involves generating synthetic radar images from satellite imagery.
+It is unknown how realistic these simulations are, but they are at least realistic enough to solve the localization problem they addressed.
 Weston et al. presented a deep-learned inverse sensor model to estimate occupancy probabilities of a grid map~\cite{weston2019}.
 Two years later, they also proposed a deep-learned implicit model using adversarial optimization that was able to transform simulated elevation maps into realistic-looking radar images~\cite{weston2021}.
 However, the approach is constrained to elevation information, precluding the consideration of different materials.
 Additionally, the rate at which the simulations operate remains unspecified.